JoeKarlsson/iot-kitty-litter-box/README.md

 pm2 start iot-kitty-litter-box.sh
 ```

-You mirror should now boot up and appear on your screen after a few seconds.
+You box should now boot up and appear on your screen after a few seconds.

 #### Enable restarting of the IoT Kitty Litter Box script.